 Two lab practical exams will test your understanding of the various techniques and organisms examined during the semester.
-The mid-term exam will be scheduled in Week 8 (March 2, 2011), and the final exam will be in week 16 (April 27, 2010).
+The mid-term exam will be scheduled in Week 8 (2/27-28, 2013), and the final exam will be in week 16 (4/24-4/25, 2013).
 The final exam will be comprehensive.
-The exams will be based on quizzes and lab practices, so make sure you review the answers to quizzes and be familiar with proper lab techniques.
+The exams will be based on quizzes and lab practices, so make sure you review the answers to quizzes and get familiar with proper lab techniques.